 For example, imagine you’d like to invest in residential property in Houston, Texas.
 You have a table of candidates based on price, square footage, and other data you collected from real estate web sites.
 To help you decide which property to buy, you also want to know the median home value of the neighborhood and flood risk.
 You can get this data from Living Atlas.
 Here’s how:

-Step 1: Open your spreadsheet in Microsoft Excel, click the ArcGIS Maps tab, and sign in with your ArcGIS account.
+Step 1: Open your spreadsheet in Microsoft Excel and click the ArcGIS tab.

-ArcGIS Maps for Office automatically populates the Dataset field with the first Excel table or named range in the worksheet.
-If your data contains only cell ranges, click Advanced data format and choose Cell range > Select range.
+ArcGIS for Office automatically populates the Dataset field with the first Excel table in the worksheet.
+If your data contains only cell ranges, click Select a cell range in the Dataset drop-down menu.

 Step 4: Change the basemap to Dark Gray Canvas so your property symbols stand out.

 Step 5: Now you’ll add the demographics layers from ArcGIS Living Atlas.
-On the map toolbar, click ArcGIS data.
+Click Layers to open the layer list, then click Add from ArcGIS.

 Step 6: From the drop-down menu, choose Living Atlas.